brantsbrain/brantsbrain-public/AutomatedBackups/readme.md

   The brains behind the operation.

   The `set` parameter MUST be executed first or the `run` parameter won't work because it won't have anything to backup.
-When you execute `set`, the script prompts you to browse to a source (the folder you want to backup) and destination (where the backups will be stored).
+When you execute `set`, the script prompts you to browse to one or more source folder(s) (the folder(s) you want to backup) and destination folder(s) (where the backups will be stored).
 Then it creates a `path.py` file locally and writes those paths to it for future reference.
 These paths can be changed at any time by running `set` again.

   After writing the paths, it creates a `TaskSchedulerStarter.bat` and prompts you to find the `python.exe` file in your Local AppData directory tree.
 Give it a google if you're unsure of where to find it.